pallavagarwal07/pallavagarwal07.github.io/_posts/2016-08-23-Preparing-for-Google-summer-of-code.md

 ---
-title: "Preparation for Google Summer of Code"
+title: "Preparation for Google Summer of Code (GSoC)"
 layout: default
 img: gsoc.png
-img-alt: Google Summer of Code banner
+img-alt: Google Summer of Code (GSoC) banner
 tags: post
 ---
-**Preface:** I have been selected for Google Summer of Code ’16 under Gentoo Organization.
+**Preface:** I have been selected for Google Summer of Code (GSoC ’16) under Gentoo Organization.

 Firstly, I would suggest that you start now.
 Since I do not know anything about